 When to Arrive at the Career Fairs & How to Get the Most out of Career Fairs

-To end your conversation, show gratitude by thanking them for taking the time to talk to you and answer your questions, that you hope to keep in touch, and by asking them if there is anything you can do to help them.
-This is a great way to end the conversation and you would be surprised at how helpful you can be to someone.
+End your conversation by expressing gratitude, hoping to stay in touch, and asking if there’s anything you can do to help.
+This is a great way to close the conversation and you might be surprised by how much you can assist others.

 How to Ace Your Interviews at Career Fairs

-There are two types of interviews you can get at career fairs and these are the formal and informal interviews.
-It is important to prepare yourself for both just in case business professionals at career fairs decide to interview you at their booth.
+There are two types of interviews that you may encounter at a career fair: formal and informal.
+It is crucial to prepare yourself for both types of interviews as the business professionals at the career fair may choose to interview you on the spot.

 How do I keep Maintain my New Connections After a Career Fair?